Photo 51: Use in discovering structure of DNA

 The photograph provided key information that was essential for developing a model of DNA.
 The diffraction pattern determined the helical nature of the double helix strands (antiparallel).
 The outside of the DNA chain has a backbone of alternating deoxyribose and phosphate moieties, and the base pairs, the order of which provides codes for protein building and thereby inheritance, are inside the helix.
-Watson and Crick's calculations from Gosling and Franklin's photography gave crucial parameters for the size and structure of the helix.
+Watson and Crick's calculations from Gosling and Franklin's photography gave crucial values for the size and structure of the helix.

 Photo 51 became a crucial data source that led to the development of the DNA model and confirmed the prior postulated double helical structure of DNA, which were presented in the series of three articles in the journal Nature in 1953.

 Cartoon explanation of how Photo 51 captured the double helix structure of DNA.

 As historians of science have re-examined the period during which this image was obtained, considerable controversy has arisen over both the significance of the contribution of this image to the work of Watson and Crick, as well as the methods by which they obtained the image.
 Franklin had been hired independently of Maurice Wilkins, who, taking over as Gosling's new supervisor, showed Photo 51 to Watson and Crick without Franklin's knowledge.
 Whether Franklin would have deduced the structure of DNA on her own, from her own data, had Watson and Crick not obtained Gosling's image, is a hotly debated topic, made more controversial by the negative caricature of Franklin presented in the early chapters of Watson's history of the research on DNA structure, The Double Helix.
 Watson admitted his distortion of Franklin in his book, noting in the epilogue:

 Since my initial impressions about [Franklin], both scientific and personal (as recorded in the early pages of this book) were often wrong, I want to say something here about her achievements.